Whole Child Support

 School Counseling Department Mission Statement

-As advocates, we commit to lead the way with our communication and actions towards the Black Excellence Resolution.
+As advocates, we commit to leading the way with our communication and actions toward the Black Excellence Resolution.
 We encourage students to gain new perspectives as they learn from the rich cultural diversity experienced at Hamilton.
-We believe collaboration with school, family, and community is essential to best equip our students with the necessary tools to reach their potential and to thrive in our global community.
+We believe collaboration with school, family, and community is essential to best equip our students with the necessary tools to reach their potential and thrive in our global community.

 Academic Supports